Skip to main content

 2. Fluency Errors

-Fluency errors affect how natural and correct the target language text reads, independent of the source.
-A translation can be accurate but still have fluency issues.
+Fluency errors affect how natural and correct the target language reads, regardless of the source.
+A translation can be perfectly accurate and still sound terrible.

 2.1 Grammar